eForms Logo

 Minnesota Transfer on Death Deed

 A Minnesota transfer on death deed is a document used to convey property from a grantor to a designated beneficiary.
 This document allows the title transfer to happen outside of probate court upon the grantor’s death.
-However, the grantor retains his or her right to revoke the deed at any time.
+However, the grantor may retain their right to revoke the deed at any time.

 Requirements